TampereHacklab/mulysa/README.md

   * Member fills in their email address
   * Mulysa sends email with a confirmation link and information to the Member
   * If member uses the activation link within X days the member will be MarkedForDeletion and deleted after XX days
+* Door access can be automated with nfc or phone number

 # Start developing